Vishal-Lakkapathri/LoginScreen/README.md

 ### Installing

-First clone this repository and run `yarn` on the root folder
+First clone this repository and run `yarn` on the root folder to install the dependencies.

 ```
 git clone <repository>